pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

   and oversight needs (IRB/IEC review, regulatory submissions if applicable)
 - **Resource Requirements**: Preliminary assessment of personnel, budget, sites, and infrastructure needs
+- **Site and Investigator Selection**: Identification and preliminary qualification of potential study sites and investigators per SOP-006

 #### 5.2.3 Creation of the Trial Master File (TMF)